Trump, allies make frantic steps to overturn Biden victory

 “Michigan law does not include a provision for the Legislature to directly select electors or to award electors to anyone other than the person who received the most votes,” Shirkey’s spokeswoman said last week.

-At a press conference Thursday, Trump personal attorney Rudy Giuliani and others alleged a widespread Democratic election conspiracy involving multiple states and suspect voting machines.
+A few hours earlier, Trump personal attorney Rudy Giuliani and others had held a press conference to allege a widespread Democratic election conspiracy involving multiple states and suspect voting machines.
 But election officials across the country have said repeatedly there was no widespread fraud.

 Many of the allegations of fraud stem from poll watchers who filed affidavits included with lawsuits in battleground states aimed at delaying vote certification.
 Those affidavits lean into innuendo and unsupported suggestions of fraud.